A digital nomad is someone who desires the freedom to work and live anywhere and uses technology to make this desire a reality.

 Building your own business online might involve a combination of all of the above.
 Running a business online is the dream of many and can be the quickest way to financial freedom.
 It’s also the riskiest way to go out on your own.
 The general advice is to have a business that makes money before you set out on your travels.
 Then again, following rules is not the way of digital nomadism.

 Sustaining a travel-based lifestyle from a passive income stream is the holy grail of the laptop lifestyle.
 You can monetize almost any idea, niche, or concept you can think of.
 It just takes some work finding the angle.
 But you can always copy proven strategies.
-For some passive income methods that work, check this post of over 45 different passive income businesses.

 Tools, Apps, and Services